 For a look at meshing this with a running program check out: 6 Weeks To A Healthy 10k

-Here are some related things I’ve written:
+Here are some related posts I’ve written:

 - Standing version of the best damn IT Band stretch

 - My visit to the Washington University in St. Louis